New Hausdorff type dimensions and optimal bounds for bilipschitz invariant dimensions: Bilipschitz invariant nice dimensions

 \section{Bilipschitz invariant nice dimensions}

-It is proved in \cite{BK} that among those Lipschitz invariant, monotone dimensions on the compact subsets of $\R^n$ that agree with the similarity dimension for homogeneous SSC self-similar sets, the Hausdorff dimension is the smallest, the upper box dimension is the greatest.
+The authors proved in \cite{BK} that among those Lipschitz invariant, monotone dimensions on the compact subsets of $\R^n$ that agree with the similarity dimension for homogeneous SSC self-similar sets, the Hausdorff dimension is the smallest, the upper box dimension is the greatest.
 Alex Rutar asked what happens if Lipschitz invariance is replaced by bilipschitz invariance.